google/WebFundamentals/src/_langs/en/shows/ttt/series-1/debugging-promises-w-devtools.markdown

 brand new Promises debugger in Chrome DevTools.

-Depending on your version of Chrome, you may need to enable the Promises inspector by going into DevTools settings - Experiments, check the Promise inspector and then restart DevTools to enable
+Depending on your version of Chrome, you may need to enable the Promises inspector.
+Open DevTools settings - Experiments, check the Promise inspector, and then restart DevTools.

 Subscribe to the Google Developers channel at: [http://goo.gl/mQyv5L](http://goo.gl/mQyv5L)